5 Benefits of Chia Seeds and How Much to Eat a Day

 Advertisement

 As the Harvard T.H.
-Chan School of Public Health points out, animal studies indicate that these seeds promote weight loss.
-However, these findings don't necessarily apply to humans, though.
+Chan School of Public Health points out, animal studies indicate these seeds promote weight loss.
+However, these findings don't necessarily apply to humans.

 Chia seeds may, however, help you stick to your diet and improve appetite control.
-This functional food is chock-full of fiber, leading to greater satiety.
-When consumed as part of a healthy diet, dietary fiber can facilitate weight loss.
+This functional food is full of fiber, leading to greater fullness.
+When you eat chia seeds as part of a healthy diet, the dietary fiber may help facilitate weight loss, according to February 2015 research in the Annals of Internal Medicine.

 Are Chia Seeds Safe?

-Despite their potential benefits, chia seeds can cause severe adverse reactions when consumed in excess.
+Despite their potential benefits, chia seeds can cause adverse reactions when you eat too many.
 First of all, they are high in fiber.
 Eating too much fiber can lead to digestive distress, constipation or diarrhea, abdominal pain, bloating and mineral deficiencies.
-Secondly, these seeds absorb large amounts of water and may cause esophageal obstruction, a life-threatening condition.

 references